Powerlearnproject/se-assignment-day-2-git-and-github-sirarwa/README.md

 GitHub's pull requests, which rely on branching, facilitate code reviews.
 Developers can propose changes on a branch and have them reviewed by their team before merging.

-Process of Creating, Using, and Merging Branches:
+Process of Creating, Using, and Merging Branches.
 1. Create the branch using the command git branch <branch-name> to create a new branch.
 2. Use git checkout <branch-name> or git checkout -b <branch-name> to create the branch and switch to it.
 3. Make changes to the files in the branch and commit.
 4. Switch to the target branch (e.g., git checkout main).
-Use the command git merge <branch-name> to merge the changes from the feature branch into the target branch.
+5. Use the command git merge <branch-name> to merge the changes from the feature branch into the target branch.
-5. Resolve any merge conflicts that may arise.
+6. Resolve any merge conflicts that may arise.
 On github, a pull request is created.
 The pull request is reviewed, then merged.
-6. Once the branch has been merged and is no longer needed, deleted it using git branch -d <branch-name> (local) or git push origin -d <branch-name> (remote).
+7. Once the branch has been merged and is no longer needed, deleted it using git branch -d <branch-name> (local) or git push origin -d <branch-name> (remote).
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
-Role of Pull Requests:
+Pull Requests.
 1. Provide a formalized manner to propose code changes and invite feedback.
 2. They enable team members to collaborate on code changes, even if they're working on different branches.
 3. They facilitate knowledge sharing and ensure that everyone is aware of the changes being made.
 4. They allow for thorough code reviews, which helps to identify and fix bugs, improve code style, and ensure that the code meets project standards.
-5. They serve as a record of the changes made, including the rationale behind them.How to create and merge pull requests.
+5. They serve as a record of the changes made, including the rationale behind them.

+How to create and merge pull requests.
 i.
 Create a new branch for your changes. ii.
 Make Changes and Commit. iii.
 Push your branch to your remote GitHub repository.